Administration and Management Team

 Captain – Alex Hardee

-Alex Hardee has 8 years of fire service experience starting his career in 2007 with the Belmont Fire Department as a volunteer.
+Alex Hardee has 10 years of fire service experience starting his career in 2007 with the Belmont Fire Department as a volunteer.
 In 2009, he was hired into a full-time position with the Belmont Fire Department.
 In 2014 he was promoted to Captain at Belmont Fire Department and is still serving in that aspect to this day.
-Alex also graduated high school from Highland School of Technology in 2008 and moved on to a fast track to obtaining a career in the fire service.
-In addition to completing his A.A. in Fire Protection Technology at Gaston College, he has completed training in Fire Officer 1 and 2 and has obtained his Level 1 Fire Instructor.
-He holds certifications in Structural Collapse, Vehicle Motor Rescue, Rope Technician, Aerial Operator, Driver Operator, Emergency Vehicle Driver, and NC Emergency Medical Technician.
+Alex graduated high school from Highland School of Technology in 2008 and moved on to a fast track to obtaining a career in the fire service.
+In addition to completing his A.A. in Fire Protection Technology at Gaston College, he has completed Fire Officer I and II and is a NC qualified instructor.
+He holds certifications in Structural Collapse, Vehicle Motor Rescue, Rope Technician, Aerial Operator, Driver Operator, Emergency Vehicle Driver, and is a NC Emergency Medical Technician.
 Alex has also participated in the NC Breathing Equipment School at Gaston College.
-Alex lives in Cramerton and has been a part of the Cramerton Fire Department since 2012.
+Alex lives in Cramerton with his wife Erica and has been a part of the Cramerton Fire Department since 2012.

 PUBLIC WORKS DEPARTMENT